 - When buying live chickens, do not touch them and their droppings.
 Do not blow at their bottoms.
 Wash eggs with detergent if soiled with faecal matter and cook and consume them immediately.
-Always wash hands thoroughly with liquid soap and water after handling chickens and eggs.
+People handling chilled poultry or poultry carcasses are reminded to observe strict personal and hand hygiene.
+They should never touch the mouth, nose or eyes when handling any poultry, poultry products or eggs.
+Afterwards, they must wash hands thoroughly with liquid soap and water.

-- Eggs should be cooked well until the white and yolk become firm.
+- Eggs should be cooked thoroughly until the white and yolk become firm.
 Do not eat raw eggs or dip cooked food into any sauce containing raw eggs.
 Poultry should be cooked thoroughly.
-If there is pinkish juice running from the cooked poultry or the middle part of its bone is still red in colour, the poultry should be cooked again until fully done.
+If there is pinkish juice running from the cooked poultry or the middle part of its bone is still red in colour, the poultry should be cooked again until fully cooked.

 - Build up good body immunity by having a balanced diet, regular exercise and adequate rest, do not smoke and avoid alcohol consumption.

-- Repair immediately if there is defect in the U-trap or foul odour coming out from drain outlets.
-Qualified technicians can be hired for inspection and repair.
+- Arrange immediate inspection and repair by qualified technician if there is defect in the trap or foul odour coming out from drain outlets.

-- Seasonal influenza vaccine cannot prevent avian influenza, however it can help reduce the chance of complications and hospitalization from seasonal influenza.
+- Seasonal influenza vaccine cannot prevent avian influenza, however it can help reduce the chance of complications and hospitalisation from seasonal influenza as well as reduce the risk of co-infection with human and avian influenza A viruses.
 Given influenza vaccines are safe and effective and that serious influenza infection can occur even in healthy individuals, seasonal influenza vaccination is suitable for personal protection against clinical influenza for all persons aged 6 months or above except those with known contraindications.

 - Moreover, the Scientific Committee on Vaccine Preventable Diseases recommends a number of priority groups for seasonal influenza vaccination.
 These groups have been determined based on a range of scientific considerations taking into account local disease burden and international experience.